 - Where the total price ends in 5 cents or less – round down to the nearest 10c.

-- Where the total price ends in 6c and up - round up to the nearest 10c.
+- Where the total price ends in 6 cents or more – round up to the nearest 10c.

 Personal cheques are not to be cashed, or have change given.

 A banking summary form must be used for every banking whether through the Revenue Management Office or a direct lodgement to the bank.
 The forms are available in Excel format by using one of the templates listed below.
 The spreadsheet format will ensure that additions and extensions are correct and will automatically calculate GST and the banking totals.

 There are four banking summary forms for use:

 - General Ledger and Debtors Only